 If we offer the child to eat, and without any coercion, it will, instinctively, eat as much as it needs.
 Rigorous compliance with the nutrition scheme is unnatural and therefore is wrong.
 Such charts may suggest that parents forcefully impose excessive amounts of food than the child needs, or vice versa, to deprive him of the amount of the meal.
 In both cases, emotional disturbances could be caused, as well as neurotic reactions of the child.

 The child’s appetite will be bigger if the diet is as diverse as possible.

 Every child in the menu finds its favorite dishes and dishes that it dislikes.
 But parents should stick to the principle of versatility in the practice, rather than to be guided by a line of lower resistance, and to prepare only those meals that the child is fond of.

 The monotonous food is incomplete.
 There is no such meal that contains all the necessary nutrients that the child needs for normal growth and development.

 Food should be well-prepared and tasty, for the child to accept it.
 If the food is insipid, surely it will reject it.
 Also, it does not mean that if the prepared food is tasty for the parents, it will be delicious for the child.
 Parents, with their example and with their appetite, can motivate the child and vice versa, the over-picky parents can also demotivate with their example.

 Fresh air also contributes to the good appetite of the child.
 A child who rests and stays indoors usually has a lower appetite than a child who is active and outdoors.
-Sugar-rich food also contribute to reduced appetite, which the child eats between meals, such as candy, chocolate and the like.
+Sugar-rich food also contributes to reduced appetite, which the child eats between meals, such as candy, chocolate, and the like.